stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 Commodore BASIC uses three types of variables found in other operating systems:

-1. **Numeric**: These *floating point* variables can be any supported decimal value.
+1. **Numeric**: *Floating point* variables are decimal values.
 When values are larger than nine digits, scientific notation is used.
-For example, the number 1234567801 is displayed as 1.23456789E+10.
+For example, the number 1234567801 will display as 1.23456789E+10.
-2. **Integers**: Any whole number from -32767 to +32768.
-The lack of decimals allow integer variable to take less memory.
+2. **Integers**: Whole number from -32767 to +32768.
+The lack of decimals allows integer variable to take less memory.
-3. **Strings**: Any character values.
+3. **Strings**: Any character value.
 We've used these earlier examples such as, `"retroCombs"`.

-The values are held within variables.
+The computer holds values within variables.
 Variable types describe the type of variable as shown below:

 1. **Numeric Variables** - `A`, `A5`, `BZ`
 2. **Integer Variables** - `A%`, `A5%`, `BZ%`
 3. **String Variables** - `A$`, `A5$`, `BZ$`

 Commodore BASIC uses seven reserved variables, or variable that you cannot create, but can use, in BASIC programming.
 They include: `DS`, `DS$`, `ER`, `EL`, `ST`, `TI`, and `TI$`.
-Remember there are commands you cannot use as variables either including: `TO` and `IF`.
+Remember, there are commands you cannot use as variables either, including: `TO` and `IF`.

 Of these, `TI` and `TI$` are of interest.
 You can use these variables to read and set the internal clock that is reset each time the Plus/4 is powered on or reset.